Non-local Hamilton-Jacobi-Bellman equations for the stochastic optimal control of path-dependent piecewise deterministic processes: A general path-dependent discrete-time infinite-horizon decision model

 \section{A general path-dependent discrete-time infinite-horizon decision model}

 We set up a discrete-time infinite-horizon decision model with data that depend on past states and past controls.
-Then we formulate a corresponding discrete-time infinite-horizon stationary decision model (see also chapter 10 of \cite{BS} regarding a related procedure concerning non-stationary models, but note that our situation is slightly more involved).
-Finally, we establish part of the Bellman equation for the former model by using the latter model.
+Then we formulate a corresponding discrete-time infinite-horizon stationary decision model (see also chapter 10 of \cite{BS} regarding a related procedure concerning non-stationary models).
+Finally, we establish part of the Bellman equation for the former model by using the latter model. { Note that here the terms stationary and non-stationary have the same meaning as in \cite{BS}.}